 When individuals or small business owners are considering filing for bankruptcy or looking at other legal remedies, they want to know what their options are, what the process is like, what to expect, and what the impact will be moving forward.
 What you should know is that you are not alone as hundreds of thousands of people each year have to file for bankruptcy and are looking for options to eliminate debt or stop a foreclosure sale.
 While every case is different, below are typical examples of common situations and results so that you will have an understanding that you are not alone in your situation and that bankruptcy or debt settlement can offer you a fresh start, the temporary delay in a foreclosure you are looking for or a payment plan to get you back on track.

+While it is never a good idea to wait until the very last few days to stop a foreclosure sale, some borrowers are left with no choice.
+This often occurs because they either procrastinated on taking action, they thought they were going to be approved for a loan modification, they were told by the bank their foreclosure sale would be postponed and it was not, they thought they would have funds to cure the arrears, or they were in the process of selling their real estate but just need more time to close the sale.
 A chapter 13 bankruptcy can stop a foreclosure sale immediately due to the bankruptcy automatic stay.
 While there may be other remedies such as filing a lawsuit to restrain a foreclosure sale in superior court if you have the time to do so, which may or may not be approved, a chapter 13 bankruptcy is a sure thing to stop a foreclosure sale if it’s your first case filing and you own the real estate.

 Caroline was a typical client who needed to file an emergency chapter 13 bankruptcy case to stop a foreclosure sale that was happening within a few days of when she contacted the law firm.
 She had been working with a real estate agent on selling her home, even had an accepted offer in hand, but needed more time to complete the sale transaction.